-KPLP currently operates at a total of eight production locations in Canada and the United States, including four paper manufacturing plants across Canada, three in the province of Québec and one in the province of British Columbia, along with three converting only sites, two in the province of Ontario and one in the province of Ouebec.
+KPLP currently operates at a total of nine production locations in Canada and the United States, including five paper manufacturing plants across Canada, four in the province of Québec and one in the province of British Columbia, along with three converting only sites, two in the province of Ontario and one in the province of Quebec.
 All of the KPLP facilities are located close to key markets and provide a competitive product advantage to KPLP, providing it with operational and pricing flexibility and lower distribution costs.
-KPLP's papermaking capacity currently represents approximately one-third of the total installed Canadian capacity.
-KPLP's U.S. operations are located in Memphis, Tennessee in KTG and include both the Initial Memphis Operations and the Memphis TAD Machine.
+KPLP's papermaking capacity currently represents approximately 38% of the total installed Canadian capacity.
+KPLP's U.S. operations are located in Memphis, Tennessee in KTG.
 The KTG Memphis site real property is leased through the Industrial Development Board of the City of Memphis and County of Shelby Tennessee under a long-term PILOT (payment in lieu of taxes) lease, with the option of ownership returning to KTG at any time during the 15 year lease for a minimal fee, or by the end of the lease in 2026.
 KPLP regularly invests in its plants to maintain them in good working condition and/or to upgrade or increase capacity to meet increasing customer demand.
 All of KPLP's Canadian paper plants and converting facilities and related land are owned by KPLP, except for the land on which the converting facilities in Trenton and Scarborough are located and the land on which the Gatineau Plant is built, which is subject to a lease with a term ending in March, 2028.
-During the year ended December 31, 2019, KPLP entered into a new land lease with the NCC for its Gatineau Plant that commences in March, 2028 and permits KPLP to secure the site until March 2053.
+During the year ended December 31, 2019, KPLP entered into a new land lease with the NCC for its Gatineau Plant that commences in March 2028 and permits KPLP to secure the site until March 2053.
 This resulted in a \$2.3 million decrease of the provision for the potential obligation to dismantle the facility and remediate the land at the end of the lease.